If you're ready to make the big move, figuring out when to put your home on the market can be tricky.

 For example, do you have an older property in which the bathroom is downstairs?
 Is there a right of way through the land your home sits on?

-The conveyancing process also typically takes longer for leasehold properties than for freehold ones.
+The conveyancing process also typically takes longer for leasehold properties than for freehold ones, which is something to bear in mind.

 If you think your home may take longer to sell, consider putting it on the market sooner.